 Back-end DTI ratio

-To determine your back-end DTI, your total debt amount is divided by your gross monthly income.
+To determine your back-end DTI, divide your monthly debt payments by your gross monthly income.

 Back-end DTI limits